Antidepressants

 The risk and/or severity of the discontinuation syndrome can be mitigated in most people with an appropriate tapering and monitoring schedule.

-• Initial: Nausea, diarrhea, abdominal pains, sweating, headache, dizziness, cold and flu-like symptoms, anxiety, irritability, trouble sleeping, electric shock-like feelings, visual after images, sounds and light sensitivity, muscle aches and pains, chills, confusion, pounding heart (palpitations), sexual dysfunction, twitching or other unusual movements, depression, agitation, and suicidal ideation.
+- Initial: Nausea, diarrhea, abdominal pains, sweating, headache, dizziness, cold and flu-like symptoms, anxiety, irritability, trouble sleeping, electric shock-like feelings, visual after images, sounds and light sensitivity, muscle aches and pains, chills, confusion, pounding heart (palpitations), sexual dysfunction, twitching or other unusual movements, depression, agitation, and suicidal ideation.

-• Protracted: After the initial withdrawal features wear off, there may be enduring food intolerance, altered taste or smell sensations, cardiac disturbances, pain or burning or other stranger sensory sensations, stress intolerance, temperature dysregulation, anxiety and depression, enduring sexual dysfunction.
+- Protracted: After the initial withdrawal features wear off, there may be enduring food intolerance, altered taste or smell sensations, cardiac disturbances, pain or burning or other stranger sensory sensations, stress intolerance, temperature dysregulation, anxiety and depression, enduring sexual dysfunction.

 Typically, discontinuation symptoms abate within one to two weeks of a dose reduction.
-An important minority of patients can experience protracted withdrawal symptoms, typically somatic and psychological, which have been reported to last months to years after discontinuing antidepressants.
+An important minority of patients can experience protracted and / or severely debilitating withdrawal symptoms, typically somatic and psychological, which have been reported to last months to years after discontinuing antidepressants.
 In some, the reinstatement of the drug (often at a much lower dose) is necessary to control these symptoms.
 However, while acute withdrawal problems can be suppressed by increasing the dose to the original drug, protracted withdrawal problems may not respond as clearly to the original agent.

 Depressive symptoms can emerge as the antidepressant is discontinued.
 If the reinstatement of the previous dose results in rapid symptom resolution, especially for psychological withdrawal symptoms, this would suggest that the symptoms experienced are much more likely related to withdrawal versus a recurrence of depression.